 All I’m saying is to be yourself.
 You’ll be happier in the long run.

-Don't be Afraid to Ask Stupid Questions
+Don’t Be Afraid to Ask “Stupid” Questions

 Some of my biggest quilting breakthroughs happened when I asked simple questions.
-Why a quarter-inch seam?
-What’s the difference between quilting cottons, batiks, and homespun fabrics?
-Why is it called quilting when that’s only part of the process?
-Yeah, I looked a little silly for a moment, but these questions helped me learn – and then challenge – the rules of quilting.
+Yeah, I looked a little silly for a moment, but these questions helped me learn, and then challenge, the rules of quilting.
+Here are a few I asked early on: